PyClub-AAMUSTED/100_days_of_code/README.md

 The 100 Days of Code project is a community-driven initiative aimed at encouraging consistent practice and learning.
 Each day, participants are encouraged to write code, document their progress, and share their experiences.
 This repository contains a variety of exercises, projects, and challenges suitable for different skill levels.

+After solving each problem, please take the time to test your solution and makesure that your solution works perfectly well before making a pull request (**Write Test for yout solutions**).
+This exercise will go a long way to help you cultivate the habit of writing tests.
+Writing tests is an essential skill in the world of programming as it proves that your solution is credeble and utilized to solve problems without fear of failure.

 ## Getting Started

 To start contributing, follow these steps: